fy17ohhh/application-tracker/README.md

 ## Features

-- Track status, deadlines, notes, tags, and custom metadata; edit entries in-line within bashboard
+- Track status, deadlines, notes, tags, and custom metadata; include a default To apply state and edit entries in-line within the dashboard
 - Store records locally in IndexedDB, enable fast update and one-click delete
 - Import and export backup files in CSV, XLSX, and JSON formats
 - Support Chrome and Edge extension builds